wp-plugins/sell-media/readme.txt

 * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.5.9 =
+* Feature: Added option to hide original price
+* Feature: Added option to disable the built in Sell Media search and use native WordPress search
+* Tweak: Readme no longer references hiding a collection, replaced with password instructions
+* Tweak: Origiainl height and width is display, for images only, on the single item page
+* Tweak: Admin notice is only displayed on the child collection if the parent has a password
+* Bug: Various updates to the cart
+* Bug: Checkout page now checks if email already exists
+* Bug: Price group parents now correctly updates the parent name when saved
+* Bug: quotes can now be used in the license description
+* Bug: Similar items widget now displays correct items even when collections slug are changed
+* Bug: Widgets overflowing bug fix

 = 1.5.8 =
 * Bug: Updating admin payments and needed screens to support previous versions of pricing